Ankle Braces

 The spring can slightly increase the walking speed of patients and make the experience much easier for them.

-Some of the indications that it’s used to treat include instable gait in patients, mild spastic equinus, foot drop, forefoot abduction, and more.
+Some of the indications that it’s used to treat include unstable gait in patients, mild spastic equinus, foot drop, forefoot abduction, and more.

-The carbon fiber ankle-foot orthosis is a sagittal plane brace that can work for patients who struggle with excessive supination or pronation.
+The carbon fiber ankle-foot orthosis is a sagittal plane brace that can work for patients with excessive supination or pronation.

 It’s made of carbon fiber and it’s one of the latest medical advancements.
 This brace is designed with a flat footplate and a foot orthosis.